Last updated on May 10th, 2019

 When all comes down to it, regardless of which choice you make, your business needs mobile web compatibility if it intends to survive online.
 In a Tech Crunch report, mobile traffic was revealed to clock in at a stunning 60 percent of all digital media usage—and that includes web browsing.
 With three of every five possible visitors accessing your site through a mobile device, your business can’t afford to ignore mobile traffic anymore.

 Have you been planning to go responsive this year?
 Not a fan of huge fees?
-Launch a website design contest now and get to choose from 100+ responsive website designs in a matter of days!!
+Launch a website design contest at Designhill now and get to choose from 100+ responsive website designs in a matter of days!!
 We offer a full 100% money back guarantee!
 So rest assured, if you don’t find the web design you love, we’ll refund all your money, no questions asked.

 For interesting insights and updates on how you can take your startup or small business to the next level, follow our blog, explore our Twitter updates and dig our Facebook page.